-Persons establishing their residence in Austria must register to the competent registration authority [Meldebehörde].
+Persons establishing their residence in Austria must register to the competent registration authority [Meldebehörde] for themselves and all minors living in the same household.

 The following situations require a registration [Anmeldung]: